 The only difference between Early Action and Regular Decision is when you receive your admission decision.
 You will still receive full consideration for admission and financial aid as a Regular Decision candidate.

 What criteria do you use when making decisions?

 Decisions are based on a variety of criteria.
-While academic achievement and test scores are weighed heavily, the Admission Committee also strongly considers a variety of other factors.
+The admission committee will thoroughly review and consider each component of a student's application, including all information on the Common Application, official transcripts, and letter of recommendation.
 We value an applicant's achievements outside of the classroom and a sustained commitment to school and community activities.
 The response an applicant chooses for the essay, in addition to demonstrating writing fluency, conveys to us the applicant's creativity, character, unique personal backgrounds, and intellectual vitality.
 We look for strong leadership qualities, intellectual curiosity, and spirituality, as well as a student's potential to make a significant, positive contribution to the Pepperdine community.
 All of these elements play a role in the outcome of the decision.
 The Admission Committee considers each application in the context of the total applicant pool.

 What should I do if I would no longer like to be considered for admission at Pepperdine?

-If you wish to withdraw your application, please send an email with your full name, birthdate, and withdrawal request to firstname.lastname@example.org.
+If you wish to withdraw your application, please fill out the form in your decision email.
+You can also send an email with your full name, birthdate, and withdrawal request to firstname.lastname@example.org.

 Do I need to demonstrate my interest in the University to help aid my admission decision?